Half Nelson (film): Cast

-Release
+Reception

-Box office performance
+Box office

-The film was given limited release opening in two theaters, taking in $53,983 its opening weekend.
-The film grossed $2,697,938 in North America and $1,962,543 internationally for a worldwide gross of $4,660,481.
-The film's budget was $700,000.
+Half Nelson was given a limited theatrical release, opening in two theatres and peaking with 105 theatres.
+It grossed $2.7 million domestically (United States and Canada), and $2.2 million in other territories, for a worldwide total of $4.9 million, against a budget of $0.7 million.

 Critical response

-Half Nelson received critical acclaim.
-On Rotten Tomatoes the film has an approval rating of 90%, based on 157 reviews, with an average rating of 7.57/10.
-The site's critical consensus reads, "Half Nelson features powerful performances from Ryan Gosling and Shareeka Epps.
-It's a wise, unsentimental portrait of lonely people at the crossroads."
-On Metacritic the film has a score of 85 out of 100, based on reviews from 31 critics, indicating "universal acclaim".

 On the television show Ebert & Roeper that aired during the weekend of August 13, 2006, Richard Roeper and guest critic Kevin Smith gave Half Nelson a "two big thumbs up" rating.
 Smith said that it was probably one of the ten best films he had seen in the last decade.
 Jim Emerson, editor of Chicago Sun-Times, gave the film four-stars-out-of-four and called it a masterpiece.

 Entertainment Weekly film critic Lisa Schwarzbaum awarded the film with an "A" and stated in her review for the film, "Half Nelson offers an opportunity to marvel, once again, at the dazzling talent of Ryan Gosling for playing young men as believable as they are psychologically trip-wired."
 LA Weekly critic Scott Foundas wrote, "At a time when most American movies, studio made or 'independent,' seem ever more divorced from anything approximating actual life experience, Half Nelson is so sobering and searingly truthful that watching it feels like being tossed from a calm beach into a raging current."

 Los Angeles Times critic Kenneth Turan gave the film an enthusiastic response, stating in his review, "What is different about Half Nelson is the execution, the kind of subtlety in writing, directing and acting (by costars Shareeka Epps and Anthony Mackie as well as Gosling) you seldom see."
 Film critic Jonathan Rosenbaum of the Chicago Reader wrote that "a dedicated, charismatic, crack-addicted history teacher is the most believable protagonist in an American movie this year."

 The Monthly film critic Luke Davies described the film as "engaging and elegant, unpredictable and non-didactic, a film which comfortably sits with its own ambiguities and even allows them to go largely unresolved," commending the film's fresh take on the occasionally exhausted "teacher with a heart of gold" story, achieved by "one of the [film's] quiet strengths ... that it doesn't try to resolve Dunne's journey of devouring".
 Davies concluded that the film's optimistic and pessimistic convergence deemed the film "transparent and sparkling and diamond-hard, a small gem."
 Paste Magazine named it one of the "50 Best Movies of the Decade" (2000–2009), ranking it at #16.